-Second anyone, including the beneficiary, his/her family, friends and others, may make contributions to an ABLE Account.
+Second, anyone, including the beneficiary, his/her family, friends and others, can make contributions to an ABLE Account.
 That means multiple individuals are allowed to make contributions to an ABLE Account (parents, grandparents, siblings, etc.) each of whom can donate funds as a gift to an ABLE account.

 What May Funds From an ABLE Account Be Used For?